-Dr. Mezey is a Professor of Sociology and the Associate Dean for Faculty and Academic Affairs in the School of Humanities and Social Sciences.
+Dr. Mezey is a Professor of Sociology and Dean of the Honors School.
 Her areas of specialization are family sociology, gender studies, the sociology of sexualities, and race-class-gender studies.
 At Monmouth, Dr. Mezey previously served as the Director of the Sociology Program, Curriculum Coordinator of the Gender Studies Program, and advisor to the Sociology Club.
 She received the 2010-11 Monmouth University Distinguished Teacher of the Year Award.
 Outside Monmouth University, Dr. Mezey serves as the President (2018-19) of the Society for the Study of Social Problems (SSSP) (http://sssp1.org/).
 She also serves on the Board of Directors for the Garden State Philharmonic (http://www.gardenstatephilharmonic.org/).
 Dr. Mezey is a returned Peace Corps Volunteer where she served in Mali, West Africa from 1988 to 1990.
 She received her Ph.D. from Michigan State University and BA from Vassar College.

 - Research Interests

 Dr. Mezey’s research focuses on how historical factors, social inequalities, social activism, and policies shape and affect families, communities, and larger society.
 She is currently the principle investigator and executive producer of “My Buddy: The 369th WWII Documentary Project” (https://guides.monmouth.edu/mybuddy).